 4.11 Digital edition

-Save your completed book with all compulsory sections as a PDF file.
-This file must be uploaded to the Write a Book in a Day website writeabookinaday.com by 8pm on the writing day.
+Save your completed book with all compulsory sections as a PDF file and as plain text.
+These files must be uploaded to the Write a Book in a Day website writeabookinaday.com by 8pm on the writing day.
 Please see Section 6 for more details.

 4.12 Hard copy edition